mukunku/ParquetViewer/README.md

 [^1]: Full privacy policy here: https://github.com/mukunku/ParquetViewer/wiki/Privacy-Policy

 # Technical Details
-The latest version of this project was written in C# using Visual Studio 2022 v17.5.3 and .NET 7
+The latest version of this project was written in C# using Microsoft Visual Studio Community 2022 v17.7.3 and .NET 7

 # Acknowledgements
 This utility would not be possible without: https://github.com/aloneguid/parquet-dotnet